I have a single-frame comic strip taped to the bottom right-hand corner of my desk.

 She’s standing in her bathrobe, curlers in her hair, and holding a cup of coffee in one hand.
 Her other hand is pointed upright, with her index finger extended – as if she’s lecturing.

 The caption reads, “Last month you were upset because you weren’t in the stock market.
 Today, you’re upset because you are in it.
 How will you feel next month?”

 The comic ran in my local newspaper back in late October 1987 – just after the crash.
-But it could have just as easily appeared this past February when the S&P 500 fell 26% from a record closing high in just three weeks.
+But it could have just as easily appeared in February of last year when the S&P 500 fell 26% from a record closing high in just three weeks.